pnnl/ruleset-checking-tool/docs/section21/Rule21-9.md

 **Applicability Checks:**

-1. Rule is applicable if B-RMR system type is 1, 5, 7, 11, or 12: `if PLACEHOLDER_AIRSIDE_SYSTEM_RULE-X-XX:`
+1. B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11, or 12: `if PLACEHOLDER_AIRSIDE_SYSTEM_RULE-X-XX:`
 2. B-RMR is not modeled with purchased heating: `if NOT Rule-21-1:`

 ## Rule Logic: